 You have just placed your first IOTA trade successfully.
 If you are using eToro, your trade is 100% commission-free!

-How to Trade IOTA Guide - The Verdict
+How To Trade IOTA (MIOTA) Guide - The Verdict

 If you are feeling inspired to start trading IOTA, make sure that you choose a regulated online broker.